MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-heap-heappolicy.md

 ---
-description: Allows MSIX packaged apps to request a heap profile that has performance and behavior characteristics consistent with that of the legacy NT heap.
+description: Allows packaged apps to request a heap profile that has performance and behavior characteristics consistent with that of the legacy NT heap.
 title: heap:HeapPolicy
 keywords: windows 10, schema, package manifest ms.topic: reference